ArthurWash/Arthur-Wash-Professional-Website/readme.md

 ## Update 2: Home Page
 * Added borders to the mobile navbar.
 * Created header section for the home page.

+## Update 3: Skills Section
+* Created the skills section, and gave it a responsive layout.